Contractual and regulatory changes during the pandemic

 In light of the COVID-19 pandemic and the impact that this is already having on community pharmacies, PSNC has gained agreement from NHS England & NHS Improvement (NHSE&I) and the Department of Health and Social Care (DHSC) on several measures to help contractors.

-This briefing sets out the regulatory and contractual dispensations agreed with DHSC and NHSE&I as of 22nd December 2020.
+This briefing sets out the regulatory and contractual dispensations agreed with DHSC and NHSE&I for 2020/21.
 These have been agreed to support contractors in their continuing efforts to provide core services and meet the needs of their patients.

 Further information is listed below.

 PSNC is pressing for the NHS to take a pragmatic and flexible approach to the regulations and terms of service, to enable community pharmacies and pharmacists to concentrate on patient care.
 Specifically, the terms relating to the following usual mandatory requirements have been amended as follows.

 Disposal of unwanted medicines: PSNC has worked with the National Pharmacy Association, the Royal Pharmaceutical Society and the Community Pharmacy Patient Safety Group to produce joint guidance on dealing with unwanted medicines that have been returned to community pharmacies in England.